 Though I was a spiritual seeker long before I became a therapist and tried to chant, meditate and yoga asana my way to psychological health and relationship with a loving internal Self, I discovered (to my initial dismay) that in spite of the powerful healing and transformation I've received from these practices, I also needed the ongoing support of healthy, unconditionally present and accepting others to heal, as my brain simply did not have the wiring to heal attachment wounds without the holding container and sense of secure connection with others.
 Through my work with spiritual teachers, therapists, and at one time, an Alanon Sponsor, I know that we can rewire our brains to love ourselves, develop secure relational attachments and enjoy the long-term benefits in our lives, even if it’s not how we started!
 But we are simply not wired to do this on our own, at least not until we have enough of the tracks for secure attachment laid down to connect with the Self within.
 We developed through relationship and we heal through relationship.

 We cannot spiritually bypass, rationalize away, or dismiss as “the past is the past” with regard to how our early family environment shaped us if we really want to transform.
-We also don’t need to blame, defend or spend years or even hours talking about our parents (though for some, a degree of this may be needed in early treatment).
+We also don’t need to blame, defend or spend years talking about our parents, though there are times when it can be helpful.
 In attachment-based therapy, we are working with the parental (and all of the relational) dynamics that we have internalized, whether they are true today or not, and how they impact current relationships with self and other.
 For those who are reluctant to revisit the past or put an elderly or beloved parent in the hot seat, rest assured, we heal more through dealing with our own internalized experience and dissociated emotions than by revisiting stories of the past in a historical context that one might associate with traditional psychotherapy.